It's the perfect camera for the young talented photographer, as well as the photographer who looks for that familiar feeling of a "real" camera.

 Some call it "the vintage digital camera"

-Who would have thought that a 5 megapixel camera brought to market in 2004 would still be in demand in 2013?
+Who would have thought that a 5-megapixel camera brought to market in 2004 would still be in demand more than 10 years later?

 Yet it is a fact that people still search for this camera, find one they can buy and keep using it.
 And many who bought the camera new or while it was still being produced still use it.

 There are not many vintage digital cameras around.
-They usuall get old and end up in a garbage bin somewhere.
+They usually get old and end up in a garbage bin somewhere.
 But the Leica Digilux 2 still gets used.

-Compared to the modern alternatives, the Leica M8, Leica M9 and Leica M Type 240 the Leica Digilux 2 still have a lot to offer.
+Compared to the modern alternatives, the Leica M8, Leica M9 and Leica M Type 240 the Leica Digilux 2 still has a lot to offer.
 Things are moving slow, but still faster than buying a likewise vintage Leica M4 film camera.
-The files from the Leica Digilux 2 are sharp, crisp ... and compact and easy to work with.
-They do not require big harddrives, fast computer, nor do they require a great knowledge about post processing.
+The files from the Leica Digilux 2 are sharp, crisp, compact… and easy to work with.
+They do not require big hard drives, a fast computer, nor do they require a great knowledge about post processing.